Growth Mindset: What Dweck's Research Actually Found

 Dweck's early intervention studies were conducted with relatively small samples under controlled conditions.
 When independent researchers attempted to replicate these findings at scale, the results were far less convincing.
 The replication crisis that has affected psychology more broadly has been particularly significant for growth mindset research.

 Li and Bates (2019) conducted a rigorous replication of Dweck's core claims, published in the Journal of Experimental Psychology: General.
 Their findings were stark: growth mindset interventions changed learners' beliefs about intelligence.
-Students came to believe intelligence could change, but these new beliefs had no significant effect on resilience to failure, cognitive ability, or educational attainment.
+Students came to believe intelligence could change.
+However, these new beliefs had no significant effect on resilience to failure, cognitive ability, or educational attainment.
 Learners said the right things about growth mindset but did not perform any differently.

 The most thorough challenge came from Sisk, Burgoyne, Sun, Taylor, and Macnamara (2018), who published two meta-analyses in Psychological Science.
 Across dozens of studies with thousands of participants, they found the overall effect size was just 0.08.
 This measures how growth mindset interventions affect academic achievement.
 To put this in context, an effect size of 0.08 is considered negligible in educational research.
 For comparison, the effect of getting adequate sleep on academic performance is approximately 0.3, nearly four times larger.